MOMus–Museum of Modern Art–Costakis Collection: Exhibitions

 There are over a hundred works of art on display in the permanent exhibition, by artists such as Olga Rozanova, Nadezhda Udaltsova, Alexander Rodchenko, Solomon Nikritin, Ivan Kliun, Gustav Klutsis, Ilya Chashnik, K. Ender, Aleksandr Drevin, I. Kudriashev, A. Sofronova, and K. Vialov.
 They are the best works in the collection and refer to important personages, avant-garde movements and artistic tendencies.

 The museum also organizes temporary exhibitions.
 LIGHT in Art (artificial light, natural light, electric light, metaphysical light), BLACK in art, a pilot exhibition based on works by Kazimir Malevich and other artists were organized during 2002.
 The exhibitions Composition and Constructions, that referred to international Constructivism, and Nikitin and Kliun, with works from the Costakis collection, took place in 2003.

 Collections

 The pride and joy of the museum is the works in the Costakis collection.
 This collection consists of 1,275 works of Russian avant-garde art, including paintings, sculptures, drawings and constructions.
 The works are by well-known artists like Kazimir Malevich, Vladimir Tatlin, Wassily Kandinsky, El Lissitzky, and Lyubov Popova, among others.
 The West became familiar with the Costakis collection through exhibitions in Düsseldorf, New York and Athens.

 The museum's collections also contain two hundred works of art, paintings and sculptures, which were donated by the Cultural Capital 1997 Organization, and significant pieces of work donated to the museum by artists themselves.
-Notable among them are The Chapel of the Heavenly Stairway by Stylianos Antonakos, Gridlock by Chris Giannakos and Group of Four Faces by Joannis Avramidis, all Greek artists of the diaspora.
+Notable among them are The Chapel of the Heavenly Stairway by Stylianos Antonakos, Gridlock by Chris Giannakos and Group of Four Figures by Joannis Avramidis, all Greek artists of the diaspora.